R4YM3/dotfiles/README.md

 ### Adding projects
 Just add a folder in `./dotfiles/projects` and add the files `install.sh` and `.aliases`

+`install.sh` is sourced to install the project (it will inherit all the helpers).
+`.aliases` is eventually sourced in .zshrc.

+Notice the following in the example projects
+- Each project installs a tmuxinator project
+- Each project a aliased tmuxinator project
+This will give the benefit to boot up a project with just one command, thanks to tmuxinator.
+Try execute `dotfiles` after installing projects.

 ## Unfortunately after install there are still things you need todo.